thisisdinhvu/CS317/README.md

    - Applies feature scaling and splits data into train, validation, and test sets.

 3. ### `train_models`
-   - Trains the following models with `GridSearchCV` for hyperparameter tuning:
+   - Trains the following models with `Optuna` for hyperparameter tuning:
      - Random Forest
      - Logistic Regression
      - K-Nearest Neighbors